ErpNetDocs/tech/advanced/data-objects/default-tracking-levels.md

 # Default tracking levels

+All entities in ERP.net have at least **Track Changes Level 1** enabled by default as of **v26.2**.

-Some entities track their changes by default.
-The tracking level is system-configured and cannot be lowered.
+Some entities track their changes at a **higher** system-defined level.
+These higher defaults are listed below and cannot be lowered.

 However, you can specify a **higher** level.